Justin Wilson

 A license holder commits a crime if they carry a handgun and intentionally display it in plain view of another person in a public place, except when carrying the handgun in a holster.

-A person may not lawfully possess a firearm following a felony or Class A misdemeanor domestic violence conviction until the fifth anniversary of their release from incarceration, supervision, or parole.
+Only individuals who meet the legal requirements and do not have disqualifying prior convictions can legally possess firearms under Texas law.
 A member of a criminal street gang may not lawfully possess a handgun in a motor vehicle or watercraft.
 Finally, a person may not lawfully possess a firearm while subject to a protection order.

 Possessing a firearm while prohibited after a felony or Class A misdemeanor domestic violence conviction constitutes a third-degree felony.
 Otherwise, the offense becomes a Class A misdemeanor.